chiguireitor/sentinel/README.md

-# Vivo Sentinel
+# Glyno Sentinel (forked from Vivo Sentinel)

-### Follow the installation steps below or the official Vivo sentinel guide: https://www.vivocrypto.com/vivo-technologies/masternodes/sentinel-guide/

-Sentinel is an all-powerful toolset for Vivo.
+Sentinel is an all-powerful toolset for glyno.

-Sentinel is an autonomous agent for persisting, processing and automating Vivo V12.1 governance objects and tasks, and for expanded functions in upcoming releases.
+Sentinel is an autonomous agent for persisting, processing and automating glyno V12.1 governance objects and tasks, and for expanded functions in upcoming releases.

-Sentinel is implemented as a Python application that binds to a local version 12.1 vivod instance on each Vivo V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.1 glynod instance on each glyno V12.1 Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.

-Alternatively to the guide on the Vivo website, you can also follow the simple step-by-step guide below.
+Alternatively to the guide on the glyno website, you can also follow the simple step-by-step guide below.
 Before you proceed it is advisable to restart your masternode with -reindex to make sure you start off the steps fresh and fully synced - it will save you time later on in the guide as well.

-    cd .vivocore   // Adjust according to your root Vivo directory path
+    cd .glynocore   // Adjust according to your root glyno directory path

-    ./vivo-cli stop
+    ./glyno-cli stop

     rm mncache.dat

     rm mnpayments.dat

-    ./vivod -daemon -reindex
+    ./glynod -daemon -reindex